Alfreð Finnbogason: FC Augsburg

 He was loaned to FC Augsburg on 1 February 2016.
 He made his debut as a substitute against Ingolstadt five days later in a 2–1 defeat.
 He scored his first goal in his third appearance on 28 February, helping Augsburg to a 2–2 draw with Borussia Mönchengladbach.
 He would go on to score seven goals in fourteen appearances, and the loan was made permanent on 1 July 2016.
 On 9 September 2017, he scored a hat-trick in a Bundesliga game against FC Köln, in which Augsburg won by 3–0.
 On 16 December 2017, he scored another hat-trick in a 3–3 draw against SC Freiburg.

 Lyngby

 On 1 September 2022, Finnbogason signed a one-year contract with recently promoted Danish Superliga club Lyngby.
 He made his debut three days later, coming off the bench in the 64th minute for Tochi Chukwuani in a 2–0 home loss to Randers.

 Eupen and retirement

 On 18 August 2023, Alfreð moved to Belgian Pro League club Eupen on a deal until June 2025.
 He made his debut for the club on 20 August, starting in a 3–1 away victory against Kortrijk.
 On 17 September, he scored his first goal for the Pandas, a consolation goal in the 80th minute of a 3–1 home loss to Standard Liège.
 Following Eupen's relegation to the Challenger Pro League, Alfreð reached an agreement with the club to terminate his contract on 5 September 2024.
 He then announced his retirement from football on 21 November 2024.

+After retirement he was the technical director for Breiðablik for a year before signing a deal to become the Sports director of Norwegian club Rosenborg in January 2026.